namshi/RITracking-Android/README.md

         RITrackingProduct product = new RITrackingProduct();
         String cartId = "The id of the cart";
-        String location = "Product detail" // The location from where the product was added
+        String location = "Product detail"; // The location from where the product was added

         RITracking.getInstance().trackAddProductToCart(product, cartId, location);